- Search The Registry

 - My Account

 *Colin Kaepernick was born on this date in 1987.
-He is a Black civil rights activist and American football (NFL) quarterback who is a free agent and unemployed.
+He is a Black civil rights activist and American football (NFL) quarterback, a retired free agent, and unemployed.

 Kaepernick lived in Fond du Lac, Wisconsin, until age four, when his family moved to California.
 Kaepernick began playing youth football as a defensive end and punter when he was eight.
 A 4.0 GPA student at John H. Pitman High School in Turlock, California, Kaepernick played football, basketball, and baseball and was nominated for all-state selection in all three sports his senior year.
 He was the most valuable player (MVP) of the Central California Conference in football, leading his school to its first-ever playoff victory.
 In basketball, he was a first-team All-CCC selection at forward.

 Kaepernick played college football for the University of Nevada, where he was named the Western Athletic Conference (WAC) Offensive Player of the Year twice and became the only player in NCAA Division I FBS history to amass 10,000 passing yards and 4,000 rushing yards in a career.
 After graduating, he was selected by the San Francisco 49ers in the second round of the 2011 National Football League Draft.
 Kaepernick began his professional football career as a backup quarterback to Alex Smith and became the 49ers' starter in the middle of the 2012 season after Smith suffered a concussion.

 In the 49ers' third preseason game in 2016, Kaepernick sat while playing the U.S. national anthem before the game rather than stand as is customary, as a protest against racial injustice and systematic oppression in America.
-The following week and throughout the regular season, Kaepernick kneeled during the anthem.
+Kaepernick kneeled during the anthem the following week and throughout the regular season.
 The protests received highly polarized reactions, with some praising him and his stand against racism and others denouncing the protests as disrespectful to the armed forces.